stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

 > Which destination airport(s) had more than $70,000 in total revenue (the sum of all the revenue columns)?

-If you're ready to mode on [Click here to move on to the next lesson: Logical Operators](/the-basics/logical-operators.html).
+Move on to the next lesson: [Logical Operators](/the-basics/logical-operators.html).